 There is a continuum of professional growth between medical school, residency and practice in which the evolving physician achieves progressively more sophisticated competencies.
 In order to influence the attitudes of physicians-in-training, geriatrics is integrated throughout all four years of the curriculum, most notably:

 Residency Training in Geriatrics

-Geriatrics Elective for IM and Family Medicine Residents: This one-month rotation tailors experiences in 1 of 3 tracks for second- and third-year residents with a particular career in geriatric medicine.
+- Geriatrics Elective for IM and Family Medicine Residents: This one-month rotation tailors experiences in 1 of 3 tracks for second- and third-year residents with a particular career interest in geriatric medicine.
 These domains include community geriatrics, long-term care and geriatric specialty care.

 - Continuity clinics in geriatrics medicine are an opportunity for advanced IM residents interested in additional training in the care of older adults.